 - Models/exemplars for other volunteers

 - Involved in either one or more Pro Bono programs.
 Taking into account one-time events and ongoing activities

-- Provided leadership on a Pro Bono Program
+- Provided leadership on a Pro Bono Program project

 - Encouraged and promoted the Program